MohammadRayhan190720/programming-hero-web-development-course/Milestone-6/Module-30/learning.md

 ####30.1-ES6 Intro ,Different Between Var,Let And const
 - var => no reason to use
 - let => allowed to reassain
-- const => not allowed to reassain.In a array I didnot change the array but I will change the index of array.
+- const => not allowed to reassain.In a array I didnot change the array but I will change/add the index of array.